-TIC Conversions Exempt From San Francisco Condo Conversion Law
+TIC (Tenancy In Common) Conversions Exempt From San Francisco

-Real estate industry friendly courts have thwarted all efforts to date to close the loopholes in the city's condo conversion law which allow an unlimited number of TIC-type condo conversions.
-TICs are also exempt from tenant protections in the city's condo law (in particular, tenants do not get the first right of refusal to buy their units, tenants do not get relocation and senior or disabled tenants can be evicted).
+Real estate industry friendly courts have thwarted all efforts to date to close the loopholes in the city's condo conversion law which allow an unlimited number of TIC conversions.
+TICs are also exempt from tenant protections in the city's condo law.
+In particular, tenants do not get a right to a one year lease or relocation payment, and senior or disabled tenants can be evicted.

-If your building is being marketed as a "tenancy in common" (TIC), then it's being sold as condos.
-A TIC conversion, however, is exempt from the condo conversion law.
-You can not be evicted for a TIC conversion—the landlord must have a just cause under rent control.
-Usually Ellis evictions are used.
-Owner Move In evictions can no longer be used for TIC conversions.
-Landlords will also try to buy people out or coerce them out (or usually a combination of both).
-Remember, you can not be evicted just because a building is being sold or just been bought.
+You cannot be evicted for a TIC conversion if your unit is covered under the Rent Ordinance.
+The landlord must have a just cause to evict.
+Usually Ellis Act evictions are used.
+Owner Move In evictions can usually no longer be used for TIC conversions since only one owner can use this type of eviction for each building.
+Landlords will also try to buy people out or threaten them out (or usually a combination of both).
+Remember, you cannot be evicted just because a building is being sold or just been bought.

-The best thing to do is not worry about which just cause will eventually be used—fight the conversion.
-If the landlord can't sell it, then no one will be evicted.
+The best thing to do is not worry about which just cause will eventually be used and fight the conversion.
+If the landlord can't sell it, then no one will be evicted by a new owner.
 Start fighting the day a "for sale" sign goes up.
-Potential buyers often have not thought through the fact that they will be evicting someone or evicting a family or a senior.
+Potential buyers often have not thought through the fact that they will be evicting someone or evicting a family or someone who is senior or disabled.
 Nor have they usually thought through what it might cost in money and time to evict someone.
 They're thinking and hoping that you will move out the moment they buy the building.
 Educate prospective buyers!
 Let them know they will be evicting people and what that will mean to those people, as well as what it will mean to the landlord's pocketbook and time schedule.
 If you show that you will put up a fight, you can probably convince almost two-thirds of prospective buyers that they don't want to buy your building, because it looks like a lot of hassle.
-And maybe you can slow down the process so much that the sale as condo units becomes unprofitable.
+And maybe you can slow down the process so much that the sale becomes unprofitable.
 Many tenants have fought their condo conversion evictions this way.
 Try it!

-•Make Flyers: Small handouts you can give to prospective buyers are very powerful, especially at "open houses."
+Make Flyers: Small handouts you can give to prospective buyers are very powerful, especially at open houses.
 Describe yourself and other tenants and tell why you want to remain living there.
 Humanize the eviction for them and most buyers will back off.
-Again, let them know you plan to fight to the bitter end and play on their guilt and self-interest.
-Also, if you know for a fact you have certain defects–a leaky roof or a heating system which never works or electrical problems, etc–in the building, let the prospective buyer know about them.
+Also, if you know the building has defects, a leaky roof or a heating system which never works, etc., let the prospective buyer know about them.
 Make sure you know for a fact that these defects exist.